jimmyphong/scssphp/site/docs/index.md

     ```bash
     $ bin/pscss -f compressed < styles.scss
     ```

+The flag `--line-numbers` (or `--line-comments`) can be used to enable annotated selectors where a comment refers to the source line and file.

 The flag `-i` (or `--load_paths`) can be used to set import paths for the loader.
 On Unix/Linux systems, the paths are colon separated.